 In Second Semester of 2001, Mrs. DY KIAN BEE (2001-2004), an alumna, Chairman of the Academic Affairs Committee SY 2002 and Member of the Board of Trustees of the school, guided the school affairs.
 In the following school year, Mrs. Dy accepted the offer and became the next principal.
 Her primary thrust was to make the Bacolod Tay Tung High School educational program more relevant and effective in meeting the needs of the learners.
 It is during her term when the Chiao Kuang Educational Center (2002), the new Pre-school Building (2004), the renovation of Home Economics offices and classrooms were constructed.

 For three years, the Board of Trustees through the 3-Man Administrative Committee (2006-2009) composed of Mr. ANDRES S. VALENCIA (President – Board of Trustees); Mr. EUSEBIO W. PO (BOT Chairman- Academic Affairs Committee); Mrs. DY KIAN BEE (BOT Administrative Director and Former Principal) administered the school with Dr. MARY JANE C. UY (Educational Consultant).

-Last September of 2008, Mrs. NILDA M. MONGE (2008-present) was installed as the new Principal of the school.
-At present, she pursued the new paradigm of change that will strengthen BTTHS, and ensure that the school will continue its relevance to its stakeholders and the community at large.
+In September 2008, Mrs. NILDA M. MONGE was installed as the new Principal of the school.
+She pursued the new paradigm of change that strengthen ed BTTHS, and ensured that the school will continue its relevance to its stakeholders and the community at large.

 Together with the Board of Trustees, Teachers and Staff, the new administration aims to enhance the lives of Tay Tung students, to help them grow and succeed using the vision and mission of the school as the guiding torch in achieving its goals.